Virtual Experiences in Arkansas

 The Arkansas Symphony Orchestra is featuring performers playing live music on their social media outlets including Facebook.

 A weekly series called “Encore” brings a variety of Ballet Arkansas performances to the comfort of your home every weekend.
-You can visit balletarkansas.org/encore each weekend to experience a new performance.
-For the super motivated, they have also created a “Learn from Home” experience at balletarkansas.org/learn-from-
+You can visit balletarkansas.org each weekend to experience a new performance.
+For the super motivated, they have also created a “Learn from Home” experience at balletarkansas.org/ where you can take part in dance classes.

 Connecting to Museums